Nurse Coach-Led Early Palliative Care for Older Adults With COPD and Their Care Partners: The Project EPIC Pilot RCT

 PROMIS Global Health 10

-10-item measure with physical and mental health domains; 9 questions are rated on a 5-point Likert-scale, and the 10th question rates pain on a scale of 0 to 10.
-Raw scores converted to standardized t-scores ranging from 0 to 100, with lower scores associated with worse quality of life.
+The PROMIS Global Health 10 is a 10-item measure of quality of life along 2 domains: physical and mental health.
+There are 9 questions rated on a 5-point Likert-scale, and the 10th question rates pain on a scale of 0 to 10.
+Raw scores are then converted to standardized t-scores ranging from 0 to 100, with lower scores associated with worse quality of life.
+PROMIS Global Health Physical Health Domain has a range of 0 to 100, with lower scores associated with worse quality of life.
+The PROMIS Global Health Mental Health Domain has a range of 0 to 100, with lower scores associated with worse quality of life.

 Montgomery Borgatta Caregiver Burden